Approximability of all Boolean CSPs with linear sketches: Introduction

-The results above (and in particular the negative results) apply only in the setting of dynamic streaming CSPs.
-For the insertion-only setting we get some partial results.
-To describe our next result, we define the notion of a function supporting a $1$-wise independent distribution.
+The results above (and in particular the negative results) apply only to sketching algorithms for streaming CSPs.
+For general streaming algorithm, we get some partial results.
+To describe our next result, we define the notion of a function supporting a one-wise independent distribution.